Workout Volume Calculator

 Core bodyweight estimate |

-A custom expression can override the fallback. bw*0.64 uses 64 percent of body weight, bw+10 adds 10 units of external load, and assisted bodyweight entries subtract the assistance amount before the final equivalent load is formed.
-The equivalent load is never allowed to go below zero.
+Custom expressions can override the fallback. bw*0.64 uses 64 percent of body weight, bw+10 adds 10 units of external load, and assisted entries subtract the assistance amount.
+The final equivalent load is never allowed to go below zero.

 Hard-Set Projection Rules

-A hard set is counted when the row's RPE is greater than or equal to the active threshold.
-Blank RPE cells default to 7, and RPE values outside 1 to 10 are clamped into that range with a warning.
-Weekly hard sets are then calculated by multiplying session hard sets by weekly frequency.
+A hard set is counted when a row's RPE is greater than or equal to the active threshold.
+Blank RPE cells default to 7.
+Values outside 1 to 10 are clamped into that range and reported as warnings.
+Weekly hard sets are session hard sets multiplied by weekly frequency.

 | Training focus | Weekly hard-set range per group | How to read the flag |